Clamp-o-Tron/KSP-More-Fuels/README.md

 # KSP-Stockalike-Hypergols

 A stockalike Kerbal Space Program mod to add another fuel mixture to the game for (very) partial realism.\
-This is designed for use with stockalike mods like Bluedog Design Bureau and Tantares.

 This is HEAVILY in Dev, more mod support will come soon!